The can, the loo, the john, the crapper…Whatever you call it, it’s where you go to poop.

 In the past 200 years, no innovation has saved more lives than the toilet.
 Really.
 So much so that Nov.
 19 has been named World Toilet Day.

 Most of us take it for granted.
-But for 2.6 billion people on our planet, there’s no safe place to do their business.
+But for 2.6 million people on our planet, there’s no safe place to do their business.

 In fact, a report to be released tomorrow by the international organization WaterAid finds that more people today lack access to adequate sanitation than did in 1990.